Simples in a cotilting heart

-If $C \in \Mod{R}$ is a $1$-cotilting module, then the cotilting class $\Ccal = {^{\perp_1}}C = \Cogen (C)$ is a torsion free class in $\Mod{R}$ and we call the heart of the HRS tilt of the torsion pair $(\Qcal, \Ccal)$ a \textbf{cotilting heart.} Every cotilting heart is a Grothendieck category~\cite{colpi:gregorio:mantese:2007} whose subcategory $\Inj (\Hcal_{\tau})$ of injective objects is known to be equivalent to $\Prod (C) \subseteq \Ccal.$ As such, the injective objects of $\Hcal_{\tau}$ are torsion, but when $\Prod (C) \subseteq \Ccal \subseteq \Mod{R}$ is regarded as a subcategory of $R$-modules, it consists of torsion free modules.
-As cotilting modules are pure injective, so are all the objects of $\Prod (C).$ Corollary~\ref{cor: inj env neg-iso} makes use of the notion of a \textbf{neg isolated} indecomposable pure injective module (\S \ref{sec: inj env of simples}) from the {\em model theory of modules} to characterise the injective envelopes of simple objects of the heart, when they are considered as modules in the definable subcategory $\Ccal \subseteq \Mod{R}.$ It states that they are precisely the neg isolated indecomposable pure injectives of $\Ccal$ that belong $\Prod (C).$
+If $C \in \Mod{R}$ is a $1$-cotilting module, then the cotilting class $\Ccal = {^{\perp_1}}C = \Cogen (C)$ is a torsionfree class in $\Mod{R}$ and we call the heart of the HRS tilt of the torsion pair $(\Qcal, \Ccal)$ a \textbf{cotilting heart.} Every cotilting heart is a Grothendieck category~\cite{colpi:gregorio:mantese:2007} whose subcategory $\Inj (\Hcal_{\tau})$ of injective objects is known to be equivalent to $\Prod (C) \subseteq \Ccal.$ As such, the injective objects of $\Hcal_{\tau}$ are torsion, but when $\Prod (C) \subseteq \Ccal \subseteq \Mod{R}$ is regarded as a subcategory of $R$-modules, it consists of torsionfree modules.
+As cotilting modules are pure-injective, so are all the objects of $\Prod (C).$ Corollary~\ref{cor: inj env neg-iso} makes use of the notion of a \textbf{neg-isolated} indecomposable pure-injective module (\S \ref{subsec: inj env of simples}) from the {\em model theory of modules} to characterise the injective envelopes of simple objects of the heart, when they are considered as modules in the definable subcategory $\Ccal \subseteq \Mod{R}.$ It states that they are precisely the neg-isolated indecomposable pure-injectives of $\Ccal$ that belong $\Prod (C).$

-Among the neg isolated indecomposable pure injective modules of a definable subcategory of $\Mod{R}$ such as $\Ccal,$ there is the distinguished class of \textbf{critical} neg isolated indecomposable pure injectives $U,$ determined by the property that every monomorphism $U \to V$ in $\Mod{R}$ with $V \in \Ccal$ is a split monomorphism (Proposition \ref{prop: critical properties}).
-These are the torsion free modules that correspond to the injective envelopes of torsion simple objects of the heart.
-It is a general fact about definable subcategories that there exist enough critical neg isolated indecomposables, in the sense that every torsion free module $F \in \Ccal$ may be embedded - not necessarily purely - into a direct product of critical neg isolated indecomposables in $\Ccal.$ It follows that no $1$-cotilting module is superdecomposable.
+Among the neg-isolated indecomposable pure-injective modules of a definable subcategory of $\Mod{R}$ such as $\Ccal,$ there is the distinguished class of \textbf{critical} neg-isolated indecomposable pure-injectives $U,$ determined by the property that every monomorphism $U \to V$ in $\Mod{R}$ with $V \in \Ccal$ is a split monomorphism (Proposition \ref{prop: critical properties}).
+These are the torsionfree modules that correspond to the injective envelopes of torsion simple objects of the heart.
+It is a general fact about definable subcategories that there exist enough critical neg-isolated indecomposables, in the sense that every torsionfree module $F \in \Ccal$ may be embedded - not necessarily purely - into a direct product of critical neg-isolated indecomposables in $\Ccal.$ It follows that no $1$-cotilting module is superdecomposable.